CMPLXapps/PyRC/README.md

 1. Install Mono from this site: https://www.mono-project.com/download/stable/#download-mac

-2. Run `eIRC.exe` using mono in the console
+2. Run `xIPC.exe` using mono in the console
 ```
-mono eIRC.exe
+mono xIPC.exe
 ```